environment2019/myphotodemo/README.md

 ## Things to be improved
 ### Local database
-A local database may need to be implemented as the persistence storage solution of the album, considering the large amount of photos.
+A local database may need to be implemented as the persistent storage solution of the album, considering the large amount of photos.
 ### Image cache
 Image cache solution need to be introduced to improve the user experience while browsing the photo list.